-Julie Remala-Hanley is a therapist located in Pasadena.
+Julie Remala-Hanley is a therapist located in California and currently offers online therapy.
 She works primarily with adult women and the issues that impact them.
 Many of Julie’s clients come in to address anxiety, depression, trauma, life transitions, and maternal mental health.
-Julie is particularly passionate about serving peripartum and postpartum women as they navigate through the largest transitions of their lives.
 She also has advanced training in the area of eating disorders.

 Julie is trained in psychodynamic therapy, mindfulness, compassion-focused therapy, and CBT.
 In session, Julie focuses on examining the thoughts, beliefs, and behaviors that have helped clients make sense of the world and how they have impacted relationships with self and others.
 Julie also works with clients on breathing, grounding, orienting, and paying attention to the body's signals to help regulate uncomfortable emotions.
 This mind and body approach supports clients in modifying patterns that are causing them distress.